NSF NCAR Research Applications Laboratory NSF NCAR Research Applications Laboratory

 NCAR Model Manager (ncarmm)

-Run NCAR's weather models in the cloud — without reinventing the wheel each time.
+Run NCAR's weather models in the cloud — without rebuilding everything from scratch each time.

 Co-leads: David Hahn & Victor Weeks